 There is something remarkably powerful in an image created by light falling on an object before a lens and captured on film.
-It’s a light-sensitive photo-chemical process resulting in an image that is both physical, and viewable.
+It’s a light-sensitive photo-chemical process resulting in an image that is both physical, and viewable to the naked eye.
 There’s an element of inseparable truth, intrinsic to the photographic medium.
 A point fixed in time, a split-second of reality.

 My early days were spent borrowing one of the 35mm SLR cameras from my high school’s Media Department over the weekend.
 When possible I would spend lunchtimes in the school’s darkroom trying to make small prints.
 I would return home with a lunchbox of small wet prints, unwashed, clumped together, and smelling of fixer.
 Basically a printing disaster, but never-the-less, informative.

 Later, while at high school, I worked weekends in a darkroom of a Fremantle photography studio, proofing their colour wedding and portrait photos.
 Fortunately, they gave me the use of their studio equipment for my own projects on weekends and nights.
 With self-directed assignments, I experimented with portrait, ballet, and folio photography, having some recognition when Dolly Magazine published one of my images of an aspiring fashion model.
 But it was my interest in landscapes and the publication of landscape photography that really drew my attention.